facebook/prophet/docs/_docs/diagnostics.md

-Custom cutoffs can also be supplied as a list of dates to to the `cutoffs` keyword in the `cross_validation` function in Python and R. For example, three cutoffs six months apart, would need to be passed to the `cutoffs` argument in a date format like:
+Custom cutoffs can also be supplied as a list of dates to the `cutoffs` keyword in the `cross_validation` function in Python and R. For example, three cutoffs six months apart, would need to be passed to the `cutoffs` argument in a date format like:

 ```R